STORY

 PLASTIC IN THE HANDS OF A CARPENTER

 Dirk van der Kooij was a carpenter: as a young boy, he recalls sitting in church with his attention set on the wooden pews rather than the divine.
 At age 12, his father had directed this interest to a local woodworker, who patiently took on her young apprentice.
-Dirk would sell his creations to pay for tools, a precedent that continues to this day.
+Dirk would sell his creations to pay for tools—a chair sold, a chair made.

 Amsterdam's beloved Wood & Furniture School further refined his passion, but also introduced an essential conflict.
-At the time, commercial woodworking involved a heavy reliance on chipboard and veneer.
-A materialist at heart, Dirk was compelled to continue his search for abundant—yet honest—material sources.
+At the time, commercial woodworking relied heavily on chipboard and veneer.
+A materialist at heart, Dirk was compelled to continue his search for abundant (yet honest) material sources.

 It was during his time at the Design Academy Eindhoven that Dirk first began to interrogate recycled plastic.
 Could this waste material fulfil his yearning for a solid, expressive, sustainable alternative for wood?